cpaxton/costar_stack/INSTALL.md

 You can download all the required packages to use CoSTAR with ROS Indigo from the Ubuntu repositories with this command:

 ```
+# set your ros distro
+export ROS_DISTRO=indigo

+# install rosdep and catkin
 sudo apt-get install -y python-catkin-pkg python-rosdep python-wstool python-catkin-tools ros-$ROS_DISTRO-catkin

+# init your rosdep (if you have not already done so)
 sudo rosdep init
 rosdep update
 ```

 ## Step 1.
 Get Packages From Git

 We suggest that you download all the required packages before building your catkin workspace.
-First, change directory to the src directory in your catkin workspace.
-Then download the main CoSTAR stack and its ROS dependencies from GitHub:
+Change directory to the `src` directory in your catkin workspace.
+Then download the main CoSTAR stack and its ROS dependencies from GitHub and use `rosdep` to get other dependencies:
 ```
 cd path/to/your/catkin_ws/src
 git clone https://github.com/cpaxton/costar_stack.git